 In conjunction with the Jacobs Trading acquisition during 2011, the Company issued a \$40,000,000 seller subordinated 5% unsecured note.
-The note was repaid subsequent to September 30, 2012.
+The note was repaid in November 2012.
+In conjunction with the repayment, the Company received a \$1.0 million discount on the principal.
+This gain on the early extinguishment of debt has been reflected in interest and other expense (income) in the Consolidated Statement of Operations.

-10. Commitments
+9. Commitments